On this page

 • Node 22+ or Python 3.11+

 Create a Next.js sandbox.
-The template already has Node, pnpm, and a scaffold - skip npx create-next-app.
+The template already has Node, pnpm, and a scaffold, so skip npx create-next-app.
 Use files.writeMany to push all initial files in a single atomic call.

 Use processes.start to boot the dev server as a long-running background process.
-Then call sbx.previewToken to get a short-lived token your frontend uses in an iframe - no public URL required, no msk_* key ever reaches the browser.
+Then call sbx.previewToken to get a short-lived token your frontend uses in an iframe.
+No public URL is required, and no msk_* key ever reaches the browser.

 When the user gives feedback, generate a patch, write it with writeMany, and optionally watch the file tree via SSE so your UI can reflect what changed.
 The preview iframe auto-refreshes because the dev server is still running.